JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

 #### CocoaPods plugin {initial-collapse-state="collapsed"}

-> If you have dependencies on other Pods in the `cocoapods` block, you have to keep to the CocoaPods integration approach.
+> If you have dependencies on other Pods in the `cocoapods` block, you have to resort to the CocoaPods integration approach.
+> Currently, it's impossible to both have dependencies on Pods and on the Kotlin framework in a multimodal SPM project.
 >
 {type="warning"}